mohlcyber/MISP-TIE/README.md

 ```

 ## Summary
-MISP contains global, community and locally produced intelligence that can be used to set McAfee TIE reputations (external or enterprise reputations).
+MISP contains global, community and local produced intelligence that can be used to set McAfee TIE reputations (external or enterprise reputations).